The Revenge of Heaven: The initial Perspective

-Moreover, the PRC leadership had barely tolerated foreign visitors to the country with few exceptions.
-These were limited to certain specialists who had pledged to abstain from reporting of anything they observed while staying in the country and so-called ″friends of China″, who were essentially courtiers.
+Moreover, the PRC leadership had with very few exceptions barely tolerated foreign visitors.
+These were limited to certain specialists who had pledged to abstain from reporting of anything they observed while staying in the country, and so-called ″friends of China″, who were essentially courtiers.

-As a result, there had been virtually no direct knowledge about contemporary China in the Western world.
+Accordingly, there had been virtually no direct knowledge about contemporary China in the Western world.
 The country was considered terra incognita.
 Amazingly, information provided by the CCP and China's foreign friends was considered trustworthy.
 Whatever reservations they held about Communism in China, most Western observers firmly believed, that at least Mao Tse-tung had eradicated hunger and starving beggars in the country once and for all.

 The most influential Western courtiers of the PRC were two self-described ″world travellers, lecturers and pundits″, who were well acquainted with one another: specifically, Klaus Mehnert (1906–1984), a German journalist and professor of political science at the Rheinisch Westfälische Technische Universität Aachen (Germany), and the American scholar John King Fairbank (1907–1991), professor of sinology at the East Asian Research Center at Harvard University.

 In his book China nach dem Sturm (American edition: China returns; English edition: China today) which he published immediately after his return from a 32-day journey to the PRC made possible with the help of his friend Prince Sihanouk of Cambodia, in 1971, Klaus Mehnert told the Western World: